oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 <B>Related Features</B>

-*   Quota - Same as regular disk, shared raw disk will need to be attached to quota, he will consume from.
+*   Quota - Same as regular disk, shareable raw disk will need to be attached to quota, he will consume from.
 Attach and detach should not affect the quota consumption.
-*   Floating Disk - Shared raw disk will be considered to be floating when the shared disk will not be attach to any VM.
+*   Floating Disk - Shareable raw disk will be considered to be floating when the shareable disk will not be attach to any VM.
-*   Disk Permissions - Manage permissions for creating/removing/configuring shared disk.
+*   Disk Permissions - Manage permissions for creating/removing/configuring shareable disk.

 ### Documentation / External references